 Such transparency “is really critical to creating the trust that’s essential for succeeding under these specific arrangements,” Botts explained.

-The findings confirmed that CPT plays a foundational role in value-based care around three pillars: patient attribution, budget and benchmark-setting, and identifying patients for clinical interventions.
+The findings of the report confirmed that CPT codes play a foundational role in value-based care around three pillars: patient attribution, budget and benchmark-setting, and identifying patients for clinical interventions.

-“There are a couple interesting things that surfaced from this research,” Hochstetler said, and the findings are informing how the CPT Editorial Panel is looking at evolving the code set to better meet the market’s needs.
+“There are a couple interesting things that surfaced from this research,” Hochstetler said of opportunities for the CPT code set to support where value-based care is going.
+These findings are informing how the CPT Editorial Panel is looking at evolving the code set to better meet the market’s needs.

 - New people, such as community health care workers, are providing services and they are not always clearly identified in specific CPT codes.